 About the quilt & barn

 Ashtabula County Fairgrounds, east side/corner of North Elm and Walnut streets, Jefferson.
-Free standing quilt destined for octagonal floral building.
+One of two barn quilts on the octagonal Floral Building

 Interstate 90 to the Route 11 exit; south to Route 46, turn right, toward Jefferson.
 Turn on West Walnut, to Fairgrounds.